adieyal/sd-dynamic-prompts/README.md

 This will use a random number of options between 1 and 3 for each batch.

-If the quantity of combinations chosen is greater than the number of options listed then options may be repeated in the output.
+If the number of combinations chosen is greater than the number of options listed then options may be repeated in the output.
-If the quantity of combination chosen is less than or equal to the number of options listed then the same options will not be chosen more than once.
+If the number of combinations chosen is less than or equal to the number of options listed then the same options will not be chosen more than once.

 	{4$$and$$opt1|opt2|opt3|opt4|opt5}